Dash Diet For High Blood Pressure – Meal Plan & Side Effects

 1. Reduces Blood Pressure

 The DASH diet recommends reducing your sodium intake.
-A low sodium or low salt diet helps reduce excess water in the blood vessels (4).
+A low sodium diet or low salt diet helps reduce excess water in the blood vessels (4).
 This decreases blood volume and the pressure on the blood vessel walls to reduce hypertension.

 Analyzing NHANES 2017–2018 data, a study with 4730 participants revealed a hypertension prevalence of 45.6% under the American College of Cardiology/American Heart Association (ACC/AHA) 2017 guidelines.
 Among them, 21.0% maintained controlled blood pressure.
 The most significant absolute increases in hypertension and controlled hypertension rates were observed in individuals aged 40–59 years.